nfischer/git-precheck/README.md

 Installation
 ------------

+First, make sure you have a functioning version of NodeJS installed.

 Symlink `git-precommit.js` to a folder in your path (i.e. `~/bin`).
-Make sure to run `npm install` inside the git repo.
+Make sure to run `npm install` inside the git repo before continuing!

 Usage
 -----